-- Why additional electrification above and beyond the proposed design is not feasible - How a verifiable and reliable control strategy will be employed to ensure that the heat pump system is prioritized for heating - For New Construction and Gut Rehab: Specify which compliance pathway (i.e., Prescriptive or Performance Path) the design follows to demonstrate compliance with the applicable 2020 energy code and whether design trade-offs have been taken. - Approved Department of Buildings Permit Submission: The final approved Authority Having Jurisdiction (AHJ) permit submission including EN-drawings and energy analysis must be submitted along with completion paperwork.
-If documents are not available at the time of initial review, they may be provided as part of final review.48 - Savings Analysis: All calculations must be clear and transparent, utilizing standard engineering methodologies, including a listing of source values.
+- Provides design capacity, efficiencies, and proposed sequence of operations for new heat pump installation - Specifies what percentage of the design heating/cooling load the new heat pumps are proposed to accommodate.
+See Required Equipment Sizing for details regarding equipment sizing. - Specifies whether supplemental heating, via either an existing heating system or new heating system, is required to accommodate the design heating load.
+If a supplemental heating system is required, provide an explanation as to the following: - Why additional electrification above and beyond the proposed design is not feasible - How a verifiable and reliable control strategy will be employed to ensure that the heat pump system is prioritized for heating - For New Construction and Gut Rehab: Specify which compliance pathway (i.e., Prescriptive or Performance Path) the design follows to demonstrate compliance with the applicable 2020 energy code and whether design trade-offs have been taken. - Savings Analysis: All calculations must be clear and transparent, utilizing standard engineering methodologies, including a listing of source values.